glurp/minitcp/README.md

 srv=MServer.service(port,"0.0.0.0",max_client) do |socket| ... end
 ```
 Mserver run a GServer.
-connected sockets are extended with same module as in client.
+Connected sockets are extended with same module as in client.

 Sockets
 ==